 No, not really.

 What's often called "stomach flu" is gastroenteritis, an infection of the stomach and intestines.
 The flu, or influenza, is different.
-It causes sore throats, runny noses, and general aches and pains.
-It rarely causes stomach problems.
+It causes fevers, sore throats, runny noses, and general aches and pains.
+It usually does not cause stomach problems.

 Viral infections are the usual cause of gastroenteritis.
 Bacteria can sometimes bring it on.